 '''

 atomic_int count = 0;

 #define CAS atomic_compare_exchange_strong

 void fetch_and_increment (void arg) {

 int oldval, newval;

 do {

 oldval = atomic_load (&count);

 newval = oldval + 1;

 printf ("old = %d, new = %d \n", oldval, newval);

-while (!CAS (&count, &oldval, newval)) {}
+} while (!CAS (&count, &oldval, newval));

-}

 '''

-The fetch_and_increment function is meant to be called in parallel by multiple pthreads.
+The fetch\and\increment function is meant to be called in parallel by multiple pthreads.
 We first load the value of the shared variable count into oldval, next compute the incremented value newval, and then try to atomically set the value of count to newval as long as its value is found to be equal to oldval.
 This part is done atomically.
 If the CAS operation is not successful because another thread was able to update the value at the same time, then false will be returned.
-There is thus a need to keep iterating and try again until the CAS method is successful.
-Note that there is no guaranteed termination.
+There is thus a need to keep iterating and trying again and again until the CAS operation is successful.
+Note that there is no guaranteed termination in this algorithm.
 In theory, a thread can starve and keep losing the CAS (getting a false) forever.

-Now that we have looked at various methods of incrementing a simple count, let us delve deeper into this.
+Now that we have looked at various methods of incrementing a simple count variable, let us delve deeper into this.
 Let us understand the theory of concurrent non-blocking algorithms.

-5.1.6 Theory of Concurrent Non-Blocking Algorithms
+5.1.6 Theory of Concurrent Programs

 Let us consider all the examples of codes that do not use locks.
 As discussed before, they are known as non-blocking algorithms.
 Clearly they are a better choice than having locks.
 However, as we have discussed, such algorithms are associated with their fare share of problems.
 They are hard to write and verify.
 Hence, we should use non-blocking algorithms whenever we find simple ones available.
-The additional complexity should justify the performance benefit.
+The additional complexity often justifies the resultant performance benefits.